-Keeping Secrets Sucks: Joey in the arc when Chandler and Monica are keeping their relationship secret.
+- Keeping Secrets Sucks: Joey in the arc when Chandler and Monica are keeping their relationship secret.
 It gets especially hard when he has to take the fall for them when they almost get caught - repeatedly.
 After one Embarrassing Cover Up too many, he turns the tables by "revealing" to everyone that he'd slept with Monica and she was obsessed with getting him back in the sack.

-Kick Me Prank: This is one of the many pranks Rachel teaches Ross's son, Ben.
+- "Kick Me" Prank: This is one of the many pranks Rachel teaches Ross's son, Ben.

-Lamaze Class: Once subverted when the pregnant Carol is the one unable to attend, so the classes are taken by her ex-husband Ross and her girlfriend Susan.
-Hilarity Ensues as the two argue over which of them should be the "woman".
+- Lamaze Class: Once subverted when the pregnant Carol is the one unable to attend, so the classes are taken by her ex-husband Ross and her girlfriend Susan.
+Hilarity Ensues as the two argue over which of them should be the "woman."

-Romantic False Lead: When Ross confesses to Chandler's mother (who is a romance novelist) about being jealous of Rachel's boyfriend Paolo, she soothes him by saying "the guy is a secondary character; a complication that you eventually kill off"
+- Romantic False Lead: When Ross confesses to Chandler's mother (who is a romance novelist) about being jealous of Rachel's boyfriend Paolo, she soothes him by saying "the guy is a secondary character; a complication that you eventually kill off."

-In season six, when Monica and Chandler decide to live together, Monica gives him a key to her apartment.
+- In season six, when Monica and Chandler decide to live together, Monica gives him a key to her apartment.
 Chandler responds, "This door hasn't been locked in five years, but why not."

-In season five, Monica, Joey, Chandler and Phoebe discuss a party for RachelMonica: We could have a dinner party and just invite her close friends.
+- In season five, Monica, Joey, Chandler and Phoebe discuss a party for RachelMonica: We could have a dinner party and just invite her close friends.